USS Manchester to be commissioned soon

 A U.S. Navy combat ship named for New Hampshire's largest city will be commissioned soon.

-The commissioning ceremony is scheduled for May 26 at the New Hampshire State Pier in Portsmouth.
+The commissioning ceremony for the USS Manchester is scheduled for May 26 at the New Hampshire State Pier in Portsmouth.

 The ship, which was built in Alabama, was christened and launched in 2016.
 The commissioning ceremony will mark its official acceptance as a unit of the operating forces of the U.S. Navy.